fatiando-data/.github/profile/README.md

 data = pd.read_csv(fname)
 ```

-You'll find the DOI, file name, and MD5 hash of each dataset in their
+You'll find the DOI, file name, and MD5 hash of each dataset.
+All can be found in the
-respective repository.
+respective data repository.

 <h2 align="center">Versioning</h2>